Skip to main content

 • Numbness, most often in the legs

-This is a medical emergency and you should contact your doctor right away or go to the emergency room.
+This is a medical emergency, so you should contact your doctor right away or go to the emergency room if you have any of these symptoms.
 If spinal cord compression is not treated right away, there is a possibility of permanent paralysis.

 Nerve damage

-Sometimes, the abnormal proteins produced by myeloma cells are toxic to nerves.
-This damage can lead to weakness and numbness and sometimes a “pins and needles” sensation.
-This is also called peripheral neuropathy.
+Sometimes, the abnormal proteins produced by myeloma cells can damage nerves.
+This can lead to weakness and numbness and sometimes a “pins and needles” sensation.
+This is called peripheral neuropathy

 Hyperviscosity

-In some patients, large amounts of myeloma protein can cause the blood to “thicken.”
-This thickening is called hyperviscosity.
-It can slow blood flow to the brain and cause:
+In some people, large amounts of myeloma protein can cause the blood to “thicken.”
+This is called hyperviscosity.
+It can slow blood flow to the brain, which can cause:

 • Confusion